 - Permethrin, when applied at mosquito control rates as listed on the label, is low in toxicity to mammals, and is practically nontoxic to birds.
 Mosquito control formulations of permethrin break down in the environment, and high temperatures and sunlight accelerate this process.

 - Permethrin is toxic to fish.
-For that reason, EPA has established specific precautions on the label to reduce such risks, including restrictions that prohibit the direct application of products to open water or within 100 feet of lakes, streams, rivers or bays.
+For that reason, EPA has established specific precautions on the label to reduce such risks, including restrictions that prohibit the direct application of products to open water.
 Permethrin is also highly toxic to bees, and possibly other beneficial insects.
 When used correctly permethrin provides a strong repellent effect and should pose little risk to these insects.

 - "The [EPA] also assessed the significance of permethrin use, and conducted a risk/benefit balancing analysis.
 Given the significance of the use of permethrin and the mitigated nature of the risks of permethrin, the [EPA] believes, on balance, that the benefits of permethrin outweigh the risks."
-Permethrin Facts, Environmental Protection Agency (EPA 738-F-06-012, June 2006)
+Permethrin Facts (Reregistration Eligibility Decision (RED) Fact Sheet), EPA (EPA 738-F-06-012, June 2006 )

-- Permethrin, Resmethrin, Sumithrin: Synthetic Pyrethroids For Mosquito Control (EPA)
+- Permethrin, Resmethrin, d-Phenothrin (Sumithrin®): Synthetic Pyrethroids for Mosquito Control (EPA)